 However, there are challenges such as mobile and disintegrated marketing teams, which are plaguing the effectiveness of integrated marketing leading to no credible business value generation.

-Nevertheless, given advantages of multi-channel marketing/integrated marketing, in 2014 large number of businesses in India will embrace it.
+Nevertheless, given advantages of multi-channel marketing/integrated marketing, in 2014 a large number of businesses in India will embrace it.

-In a recent research, digital marketing career is listed one of the top 5 careers to watch out in 2014.
+In recent research, digital marketing career is listed as one of the top 5 careers to watch out in 2014.
 This shows that in India businesses are getting serious about digital marketing and investing in it heavily.

-I know, the list is not complete, there maybe other avenues I missed or you may not agree with some listings.
+I know, the list is not complete, there may be other avenues I missed or you may not agree with some listings.
 If so, then voice all your suggestions, positive criticisms, views, and opinions, or just say ‘hi’ in the comment box below. 🙂

 Are you looking for digital marketing services?
 If yes, then you can visit our digital marketing company website.